MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/service-service-statistics.md

 ---
-title: Service Statistics
+title: Service Statistics | Microsoft Docs
-description: Get a quick overview of the contents and statistics of service documents such as orders, quotes, invoices, CR/Adj notes, service lines, and more.
+description: Get a quick overview of the contents of service documents such as orders, quotes, invoices, or CR/Adj notes, the details on the specific service lines, and the service items.
+services: project-madeira
+documentationcenter: ''
 author: bholtorf
+ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 06/23/2021
+ms.date: 04/01/2019
 ms.author: bholtorf
-ms.openlocfilehash: 2d6d9cfd03971a7adec509babff9ad8cd90af4cb
+ms.openlocfilehash: b4482727547c80d41f96c31ba3b4a4e0ac7c1682
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: 60b87e5eb32bb408dd65b9855c29159b1dfbfca8
 ms.translationtype: HT
 ms.contentlocale: en-AU
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 04/29/2019
-ms.locfileid: "8142940"
+ms.locfileid: "1250557"
 ---
 # <a name="viewing-service-statistics"></a>Viewing Service Statistics
 You can use statistics to analyse service documents and determine how well you are managing your service processes.
 You can analyse service contracts, items, quotes, orders, invoices, and CR/Adj notes by choosing the **Statistics** action.
 For service items and contracts, you can also use the **Service Item Trendscape** or **Contract Trendscape** to view a summary of service ledger entries for a specific service item.